Erasmus+ is an educational programme for Higher Education students, staff and institutions. It is funded by the European Commission.

 The translation of ECTS grades into London Met percentages is set and is not negotiable.
-Please be aware of the grade transfer system before applying for the Erasmus programme as if attaining high marks is your primary goal then an Erasmus semester might not be suitable for you.
+Please be aware of the grade transfer system before applying for the Erasmus programme, if attaining high marks is your primary goal then an Erasmus semester might not be suitable for you.

 In some cases, the host university will assist you in finding accommodation.
 When the host university sends an information pack to you, it should include information and/or an application form regarding accommodation.
 Make sure you fill it in and return it to them before the deadline - as places get booked up early and very quickly - and they will do the best they can in order to help you to find a place to live.

 It is up to you whether you give up your rented accommodation or rent it to friends while you are on your placement.
-Unfortunately, the university does not provide help with subletting your accommodation.
-However, if you cannot find candidates to whom you could hand over your place, the Accommodation Office in Student Services might be able to help.
+Unfortunately, the University does not provide help with subletting your accommodation.

 It is very useful to obtain an ISIC as it is recognised world-wide and will provide you with discounts in a large number of areas, eg. accommodation, travel, entertainment, clothing etc. You can find out more about it and apply for one at on the ISIC website.